artsy/artsy-passport/README.md

 ## Contributing

 First install node modules `npm install`.
 Then run tests `make test`, or run the example.
-This is a basic implementation of artsyPassport, to use this you first need to write an example/config.coffee that looks something like this:
+The example is a basic implementation of Artsy Passport, to use this you first need to write an example/config.coffee that looks something like this:

 ````coffeescript
 module.exports =